Do you know about some amazing Baking Soda Uses in the Garden? If not, then don’t worry. We have some of the best ones

 3. Clean Garden Furniture

 Add 1/2 cup baking soda and one tablespoon dishwashing liquid in a gallon of warm water.
 Take a sponge and clean the garden furniture with it and then rinse it with clear water.

 4. Keep the Smell of Compost away

-To keep the smell from compost pile under control, use a small amount of baking soda to eliminate odor.
-This helps prevent acidity build up.
+To keep the smell from the compost pile under control, use a small amount of baking soda to eliminate odor.
+This helps prevent acidity build-up.

 5. Clean Bird Bath and Pots